SteveClement/whatsapp-group-extractor/README.md

 - **Theme Toggle**: Click the 🌙/☀️ button to switch between dark and light modes
 - **Info Button**: If you included an info.txt file, click "Info" to see details about the chat
 - **JSON Data**: Click "JSON" to download a JSON file containing all the chat data
+- **Update Highlighting**: New messages are highlighted when updating an existing export
+- **Mobile & Desktop Format Detection**: Automatically detects and handles both export formats

 ## Related Tools